Wei-Kuang/CaWildFire/README.md

 ## Is there an trend of California wild fire over the years?

-**A density plot of wild fire incidence was plotted against time series (x axis).**
+#### The peak of California wild fire was between July and Octorber
-The peak of California wild fire was between July and Octorber
+A density plot of wild fire incidence was plotted against time series (x axis).
 <img src="image/FireSta_output.gif" height="400">
 <img src="image/Density_over_years.png" height="400">